miohtama/capitalgram/posts/filecoin.md

 Cold data is a niche.
 It is usually backed up by specialised hardware, like Blueray disc stacking robots or magnetic tapes.
 Offering competing prices without unique hardware is tough.

-We can safely assume FileCoin cannot compete in the cold data use case, because it would need to a lot of redesigning of the protocol around the fact that miners use specialised, slow, hardware.
+We can safely assume Filecoin cannot compete in the cold data use case, because it would need to a lot of redesigning of the protocol around the fact that miners use specialised, slow, hardware.
 For example, [Proof of Spacetime](https://docs.filecoin.io/about-filecoin/how-filecoin-works/#proofs) would be impossible.

 ## Production vs. sales price

-Hopefully the readers are with me on the same page on what FileCoin can solve: B2B file storage backbone for a software system.
+Hopefully the readers are with me on the same page on what Filecoin can solve: B2B file storage backbone for a software system.

 Let's breakdown this market a bit: